BabylonJS/Documentation/content/extensions/Tree_Generators/Quick_Tree_Generator.md

 The function QuickTreeGenerator uses a sphere with randomized vertices to generate a tree.

-It is based on Julian Temechon's tutorial on the VertexData object http://www.pixelcodr.com/tutos/trees/trees.html

 A demo can be found at: <Playground id="#LG3GS#107" title="Quick Tree Generator Example" description="Simple example of the quick tree generator." image=""/>

 ## How to use it.